circlesystems/circleauth-wordpress/readme.md

 ![alt text](docs/images/image45.png)

-You can retrieve the keys from the Circle Auth console (https://console.gocircle.ai/).
+You can retrieve the keys from the Circle Access console (https://console.gocircle.ai/).
-In this example, we register WordPress as an application named "WordPress 9000".
+In this example, we register WordPress as an application named "Circle Access Demo".
-(Our WordPress runs locally on port 9000).

 ![alt text](docs/images/image50.png)